West Lake at dawn with the Broken Bridge in soft mist, Hangzhou

 Shows and experiences

 Dancers move across a submerged platform just below the surface so they appear to walk on water, the southern hills lit blue behind them.
-The hour-long performance weaves folktale, Tang poetry, and the Madame White Snake love story, with rain effects, lantern boats, and drumming.
+The performance weaves folktale, classical music, and West Lake legend, with rain effects, lantern boats, and drumming.

 We only include the show when the season, weather, and your evening schedule align.
 We book the long centre row, where the submerged stage runs left to right in front of you.
 The dancers cross closest to the audience there.
 Your car waits at the exit, so the evening closes back to the hotel rather than a queue for taxis.